igachev/Random_Sentence_Generator/README.md

 ## Live Demo:

-Click the link and press run to play the game
+Click the link and press run to play the game:

 https://replit.com/@igachev/RandomSentenceGenerator#index.js